Heart notes: how floral essential oils nurture emotions, skin & more

 It takes between 11,250 and 18,750 roses to produce a 15 ml bottle of rose otto oil (Rosa × damascena).
 And ALL of those delicate, fragile blossoms have to be meticulously harvested by hand!

-Fortunately, the pricier floral oils usually have very strong aromas.
+Fortunately, the pricier floral essential oils usually have very strong aromas.
 Just one or two drops go a long way.
 You can also usually substitute a more common floral essential oil instead of a precious one.
-If your recipe calls for rose otto, try using geranium instead.
+If your recipe calls for rose otto, try using geranium oil instead.
 If it calls for jasmine, lavender or Roman chamomile would be a great substitute.